yehia67/documentation/iota-java/0.1/how-to-guides/create-and-manage-cda.md

 **To send and receive transactions in an account, you must use conditional deposit addresses (CDA).
 CDAs are special addresses that allow you to specify the conditions in which they may be used in account withdrawals and deposits.**

 Accounts use CDAs to avoid address reuse.
-Without CDAs, recipients have no way of knowing whether a sender is about to withdraw tokens from an address before they deposit tokens into it.
-With CDAs, recipients can create an address that expires after a certain time, allowing senders to make a judgement about whether to deposit tokens into it.
-If senders aren't sure if a bundle will confirm in time, they can ask the recipient for another CDA.
+When you request IOTA tokens from a someone, you can create a CDA that's active for a certain period of time.
+This way, you let the sender know that you intend to withdraw from that address only after that time.
+As a result, the sender can decide whether to make a deposit, depending on how much time is left on a CDA.

 :::info:
 CDAs can be used only in an account and not in the generic [client library methods](root://client-libraries/0.1/introduction/overview.md).
 As a result, both you and the sender must have an account to be able to use CDAs.
 :::

+## State of a CDA

 CDAs can be in either an active or expired state.
-Active addresses are part of the seed state, so you can't withdraw tokens from them, but depositors can deposit tokens into them.
-Expired addresses are removed from the seed state, so you can withdraw tokens from them, but depositors can't deposit tokens into them.

-The workflow of a CDA should be the following:
+The state of a CDA determines whether you can withdraw from it or deposit into it:

-1. You create a CDA
-2. You send the CDA to a depositor
-3. Based on the address's state, the depositor must decide whether a bundle will be confirmed in the given timeframe.
-If depositors decide the timeframe is too small, they should request a new CDA.
+**Active CDA:** You can deposit IOTA tokens into an active address.
+You can't withdraw tokens from an active address.

+**Expired CDA:** You can withdraw tokens from an expired address.
+You can't deposit tokens into an expired address.

-## Create a CDA
+## Conditions of a CDA

-To create a CDA you specify the following conditions, which are used to determine if it's active or expired:
+To create a CDA, specify the following condition, which defines whether it's active or expired:

-* **address (required):** An address
 * **timeout_at (required):** The time at which the address expires

 And one of the following, recommended fields:

 * **multi_use (recommended):** A boolean that specifies if the address may be sent more than one deposit.
-Cannot be used in combination with `expected_amount` in the same CDA.
 * **expected_amount (recommended):** The amount of IOTA tokens that the address is expected to contain.
-When this amount is reached, the address is considered expired.
+When the address contains this amount, it's considered expired.
 We highly recommend using this condition.
-Cannot be used in combination with `multi_use` in the same CDA.

 :::info:
 The combination of both `expected_amount` and `multi_use` in the same CDA is not supported.
 Both fields are designed for different scenarios.
-Please refer to the [CDA FAQ](../references/cda-faq.md) for more information.
+Please refer to the [FAQ](../references/cda-faq.md) for more information.
 :::

 |  **Combination of fields** | **Withdrawal conditions**